mikestead/openapi-client/README.md

-  -o, --outDir <dir>      The path to the directory where files should be generated -l, --language <js|ts>  The language of code to generate --redux                 True if wanting to generate redux action creators
+  -o, --outDir <dir>      The path to the directory where files should be generated -l, --language <js|ts>  The language of code to generate --redux                 True if wanting to generate redux action creators --vuex                  True if wanting to generate vuex actions
 ```

 ### Code